-Roles are resource-defined strings (for example "Expense approver", "Read-only", "Directory.ReadWrite.All"), managed in the Azure portal via the resource's application manifest, and stored in the resource's appRoles property.
-The Azure portal is also used to assign users to "user" assignable roles, and configure client application permissions to request "application" assignable roles.
+Roles are resource-defined strings (for example "Expense approver", "Read-only", "Directory.ReadWrite.All"), managed via the resource's application manifest, and stored in the resource's appRoles property.
+Users can be assigned to "user" assignable roles and client application permissions can be configured to request "application" assignable roles.

 For a detailed discussion of the application roles exposed by the Microsoft Graph API, see Graph API Permission Scopes.
-For a step-by-step implementation example, see Add or remove Azure role assignments using the Azure portal.
+For a step-by-step implementation example, see Add or remove Azure role assignments.

 Like roles, scopes provide a way for a resource server to govern access to its protected resources.
 Scopes are used to implement scope-based access control, for a client application that has been given delegated access to the resource by its owner.

-Scopes are resource-defined strings (for example "Mail.Read", "Directory.ReadWrite.All"), managed in the Azure portal via the resource's application manifest, and stored in the resource's oauth2Permissions property.
-The Azure portal is also used to configure client application delegated permissions to access a scope.
+Scopes are resource-defined strings (for example "Mail.Read", "Directory.ReadWrite.All"), managed via the resource's application manifest, and stored in the resource's oauth2Permissions property.
+Client application delegated permissions can be configured to access a scope.

 A best practice naming convention, is to use a "resource.operation.constraint" format.
 For a detailed discussion of the scopes exposed by Microsoft Graph API, see Graph API Permission Scopes.
 For scopes exposed by Microsoft 365 services, see Microsoft 365 API permissions reference.